 }

-Here, each chain forms an interval of vertices based on starting time.
-Thus, for various problems, we can build a data structure like a segment tree on this order and reduce path queries to \(O(\lg(n))\) operations on that data structure.
-(In most trees, this value is much less than \(\lg(n)\).)
+Here, each chain forms an interval of vertices based on their starting time (in the dfs2 traversal).
+Thus, for various problems, we can build a data structure like a segment tree on this order, converting path queries into \(O(lg(n))\) queries on that data structure.
+(In most trees, this value is much less than \(lg(n)\)) Furthermore, with this implementation method, we can also answer queries related to subtrees!